Theodore Bachenheimer: Raided: Betrayal, arrest and interrogations

 Following their arrest, Bachenheimer and Baker were brought to a local school in Zoelen where they were interrogated for some hours, but they remained unmolested.
 They managed to establish a false identity and said they were cut off from their units and had lost their way in a no man's land between the Waal and the Rhine.
 The two men were taken to a POW transit camp at Culemborg, from where they and other captives had to march 30 miles to another POW camp situated at Amersfoort.
 After the Germans had camouflaged their trains with freshly cut tree branches to protect against allied air raids, Bachenheimer and Baker were put in separate boxcars on a transport train to Stalag XI-B, Fallingbostel.
 Before boarding, Bachenheimer and Baker gave each other messages for friends hoping one day to meet again in Los Angeles:

-Baker would reach the camp on the night of 26 October, (when news that both men had been arrested, the "Windmill line" was abandoned, the other escape route via Renkum codenamed Operation Pegasus went ahead as scheduled.). and as for the Ebbens, they were moved on 14 November to Renswoude where they shot by firing squad in retaliation for terrorist activity, Ebbens was incriminated for having ordered to blow up a railway and his farm was burned to the ground.
+Baker would reach the camp on the night of 26 October, (when news that both men had been arrested, the "Windmill line" was abandoned, the other escape route via Renkum codenamed Operation Pegasus went ahead as scheduled.).
+Fekko Ebbens was moved to Renswoude on 14 November and shot in retaliation for terrorist activity, his farm was burned to the ground.